Email FacebookTwitterMenu burgerClose thin

 SmartAsset’s Advisor Marketing Platform offers financial advisors services like client lead generation, automated marketing and more.
 Learn about SmartAsset AMP today.

-Overlooking the Alternative Minimum Tax
+1. Overlooking the Alternative Minimum Tax

 Those tax-planning steps may include establishing a donor-advised fund (DAF) for charitable giving, minimizing capital gains or contributing more to pre-tax retirement accounts.
+Wealthy clients who hold stock options may also choose to exercise them earlier in the year to reduce potential AMT exposure.

-Not Considering Roth Conversions Between Retirement and RMD Age
+2. Not Considering Roth Conversions or RMDs

 SmartAsset: Common mistakes high-net-worth clients make